Matthewalvarado25/azure-network-protocols/README.md

 Clean up you Azure Enviroment
-- Now that we're finished observing the network, DON'T FORGET TO CLEAN UP YOUR AZURE ENVIRONMENT!
+- Now that we're finished observing the network, Dont forget to clean up your Azure enviroment
-- Close your Remote Desktop connection, delete the Resource Group(s) created at the beginning of this lab, and verify Resource Group deletion.
+- Close your Remote Desktop connection, delete the Resource Group(s) created at the beginning of this lab, and verify Resource Group deletion
 <p>